supalarry/FootyBot/README.md

 # PalermoFooty

-## Local development

-This project uses the `pnpm` dependency manager.

-1. Run `pnpm install` to install dependencies.
-2. Add keys in `.env.local` and rename it to `.env`.
-3. Run `pnpm dev` to start the development server.
-4. Access dev server on `localhost:3001`
-5. Access prod server on `https://footybot.onrender.com`

-## Tech stack

-1. Node.js + Express + TypeScript
-2. Server hosted on Render
-3. Postgres database hosted in Supabase
-4. Secrets managed by Doppler

-# Local development
+# Local development environment

+Finish next sections in the order listed.

+## Environment requirements

+1. This project requires Node 16 or higher to be installed on your machine.
+2. This project uses the `pnpm` dependency manager with all the dependencies being pinned.
+Run `corepack enable` and then `corepack prepare pnpm@<version> --activate` where `<version>` has to be replaced by the version listed in package.json packageManager key.

 ## Docker